 Offer guidance to associations wishing to set up accreditation systems if not already in place and offer advise for the development of new schools with the support from the recognition panel if requested.

 Promote a common education platform with ECLAS and ELASA.

 Encourage associations to provide information about education programmes and make them available on IFLA website.

 Support and argue for full professional education in landscape education in countries where there is no landscape architecture diploma.

-Promote the European Professional Qualification directive in cooperation with National Associations.
+Promote the European Professional Qualification Directive in cooperation with National Associations.
 Assist establishment of National Associations.

 - to promote educational study and research and the exchange of knowledge and technical information in relation to landscape and landscape architecture;

 - to encourage the development of landscape architecture study courses and professional practice in the European Union, the European Economic Area and the Council of Europe, and to monitor and review their compatibility with the aims and objectives of IFLA EUROPE;

 - to represent all IFLA EUROPE members within the European Union, the European Economic Area and the Council of Europe in all matters relating to the landscape;

 - to consult and collaborate with the European Union, the Council of Europe and other appropriate organisations in the planning, preparation, promotion, instigation, monitoring